xperimex/xperimex.github.io/_posts/2023-08-28-real-induction.md

 **Inductive Hypothesis:** Suppose all sets of $n$ horses are the same color.
 Suppose we have $n+1$ horses, enumerated in some way (we assign each horse a number $1$ through $n+1$ to identify them).
 By the inductive hypothesis, the horses $1$ through $n$ are the same color.
 By the same inductive hypothesis again, horses $2$ through $n+1$ are the same color too.
 So all the horses are the same color as horses $2$ through $n$, thus showing that all $n+1$ horses are the same color. $\ \blacksquare$

 Clearly this proof is wrong.
 Clearly some horses are brown, some are black, some are white, and some are patterned.
 Yet our "proof" would suggest otherwise.
 The issue lies in our base case, since it cannot be used to prove the case for $n=2$ horses.
 The key idea in the "proof" was to use the set of "intermediary" horses $2$ through $n$ to give some way of comparing horse $1$ with horse $n+1$ indirectly.
 But if there are only 2 horses, there is no middle horse to compare them to.
 If you want to prove that all horses are the same color in this way, you'd have to show it initially for 2 horses to have any chance of a real argument (which of course, isn't true).

+But as we saw in our proof that $\cos(1^\circ)$ is irrational, choosing a faulty base case can be useful.
+There, we purposely picked a bad base case (i.e. by assuming $\cos(1^\circ)$ is rational) to get to an observable contradiction to then prove a negative claim.
+The point still stands, though, you must be careful with how you choose and apply your base cases.

 ## Weak Induction vs. Strong Induction